fpereiro/proof/notes.md

 - Solution to prevent infinite recursion: create a graphic of dependencies from one m-configuration to another.
 The graph should be a direct acyclic graph.
 The two conditions to avoid are: 1) a depending on b and b depending on a; 2) a depending on b, b depending on c, c depending on a.
 If these two conditions are avoided, then repeated substitution can take place and the machine can be expanded to its full length without going into an infinite recurse.

-- TU: "If we did not insist on this explicit enumeration, but simply stated that the achine had certain m-configurations (enumerated) and all m-configurations obtainable by substitution of m-configurations in certain m-functions, we should usually get an infinity of m-configurations; e.g., we might say that the machine was to have the m-configuration q and all m-configurations obtainable by substituting an m-configuration for `𝕮` in `p (𝕮)`.
+- TU: "If we did not insist on this explicit enumeration, but simply stated that the machine had certain m-configurations (enumerated) and all m-configurations obtainable by substitution of m-configurations in certain m-functions, we should usually get an infinity of m-configurations; e.g., we might say that the machine was to have the m-configuration q and all m-configurations obtainable by substituting an m-configuration for `𝕮` in `p (𝕮)`.
 Then it would have q, p (q), p (p (q)), p (p (p (q))), ... as m-configurations.

 - TU: "Our interpretation rule then is this.
 We are given the names of the m-configurations of the machine, mostly expressed in terms of m-functions.
 We are also given skeleton tables.
 All we want is the complete table for the m-configurations of the machine.
 This is obtained by repeated substitution in the skeleton tables."